freeCodeCamp/guide/src/pages/java/variables/index.md

 //Primitive Data Type
 int i = 10;

+//Variable for primitive data type can be declared in one statement and initialized later. int i;
+i = 10;

 // Object Data Type
 // initiates an Float object with value 1.0
 // variable myFloat now points to the object